satmonkey/MeteorDL/README.md

 # MeteorDL - Meteor Deep Learning detector

-MeteorDL has been written as a primary real-time object detection tool for RMS, software used in Global Meteor Network:
+MeteorDL has been written primarily as a real-time object detection tool for RMS, software used in Global Meteor Network:

 https://github.com/CroatianMeteorNetwork/RMS